 - presentations are to be spoken word (eg no poems, raps or songs)

 - presentations are to start from the stage

 - the decision of the adjudicating panel is final

 You will be judged by a panel of three non-specialists on the following criteria:

-- Did the presentation follow a logical sequence?
+- Did the presentation follow a clear and logical sequence?

-audience want to know more?
+- Did the oration make the audience want to know more?

-- Was the presenter careful not to trivialise or dumb down their research?
+- Was the presenter careful not to trivialise or generalise their research?

-- Did the presenter convey enthusiasm for their work?
+- Did the presenter convey enthusiasm for their research?

 - Did the presenter capture and maintain their audience's attention?

-- Communication style: was the thesis topic and
+- Communication style:

-- Did the speaker avoid scientific jargon, explain terminology that needed to be used, and provided adequate background information to illustrate points?
+- Did the speaker avoid scientific jargon, explain terminology and provide adequate background information to illustrate points?

-- Did the presenter spend the right amount of time on each element of their presentation - or did they elaborate for too long or were rushed?
+- Did the presenter spend adequate time on each element of their presentation - or did they elaborate for too long on one aspect or was the presentation rushed?

-- Did the PowerPoint slide enhance, rather than detract from, their presentation - was it clear, legible and concise?
+- Did the PowerPoint slide enhance the presentation - was it clear, legible, and concise?

 The judges will score each competitor out of ten for each criterion.